gusrb415/Kotlin-Search-Engine/README.md

 ##### Phase 1 Test Program

-* To retrieve the result from the .db, open and run Phase1Test.kt in the project
+* To retrieve the result from the .db, open and run DatabaseTest.kt in the project

 ##### Database Schema